diannaowa/mysqlclone/README.md

 # mysqlclone

-It’s used to transfer a mysql database to the other.
+It’s used to transfer a mysql database to the other.Clone MySQL database.

 # How to use it?
 ```